katstevens/katstevens.github.io/_posts/2019-11-12-python-decorators.md

 `my_inner_func` is where any custom logic or checks will happen.
 It has access to `view_func` from the outer scope, and this example either returns the **result** of `view_func`, or an error.

 So having defined `@login_required` above, we know it returns a function definition.
-When we use it to decorate the `secret_page` view, we are wrapping that view definition with our decorator definition, without actually evaluating anything yet.
+When we use it to decorate the `secret_page` view, we are wrapping that view definition with our decorator definition, without actually evaluating anything yet (unlike our 'flat' functions above).
 Hurray!

 A quick note about `@wraps`: it is a sanity-preserving, built-in helper (and yet another decorator!) that allows the innermost function (your original`secret_page` view) to bubble up seamlessly through all the layers without odd side effects.
 The [python docs](https://docs.python.org/3/library/functools.html#functools.wraps) have more info on how this works.